 Pay attention to how much happier you are when you embrace self-care and how this change in mood has impacted your relationships, whether romantic or platonic, with others.
 Ultimately, understanding self-care is about understanding yourself.
 So yes, self-care can include surface level things such as going to the spa, getting a facial and pedicure.
 It can also involve actions that serve a deeper purpose, such as cutting off toxic friends or seeing a therapist.
 Only you can set the limits on what you need.
 So, whether it is a massage, a nap, a therapy session, or a break-up, as long as it is good for YOU, it is self-care.

-Zoe is a third year graduate student at The University of Texas at San Antonio obtaining her Masters of Science in Clinical Mental Health Counseling.
+Zoe is a graduate student from Houston currently obtaining her Masters of Science in Clinical Mental Health Counseling at The University of Texas at San Antonio.
 She is very passionate about mental health and wellness and is an advocate for self-care and therapy.
 Zoe believes that all people should invest in their mental health and that we become our best selves from the inside out.
-Zoe is also from Houston, loves all things Beyonce, and has a sweet spot for dogs.
+You can see more of her work at thelifetherapist.org